kjellberg/paddle_rails/README.md

 Paddle products and prices are mirrored into two models:

-- `PaddleRails::SubscriptionProduct` – mirrors a Paddle Product (e.g. "Pro", "Team").
+- `PaddleRails::Product` – mirrors a Paddle Product (e.g. "Pro", "Team").
-- `PaddleRails::SubscriptionPrice` – mirrors a Paddle Price (e.g. monthly EUR price for "Pro").
+- `PaddleRails::Price` – mirrors a Paddle Price (e.g. monthly EUR price for "Pro").

 The gem fetches data from the Paddle API and upserts local records so your Rails app always has an up-to-date view of the catalog without calling Paddle on every request.